 I am a medical oncologist who cares for people with head and neck cancers, including squamous cell carcinoma and thyroid cancer.
-I see about 400 patients each year at Memorial Sloan Kettering Basking Ridge, in New Jersey, and have 17 years of experience.
-I am committed to helping my patients fight and beat cancer.
+I see about 400 patients each year at Memorial Sloan Kettering Basking Ridge and Memorial Sloan Kettering Monmouth.
+I have nearly 20 years of experience and am committed to helping my patients fight and beat cancer.
 There is nothing more meaningful to me in life than this pursuit.

 I specialize in treating squamous cell cancer of the mucosal surfaces, including the lips, mouth, throat, voicebox, and nasopharynx.
 I am particularly interested in treating patients whose tumors are caused by smoking or viruses, such as HPV and the Epstein-Barr virus.